wallneradam/esorm/README.md

 <a id="define-a-model"></a>
 ### Define a model

 You can use all [Pydantic](https://pydantic-docs.helpmanual.io/usage/models/) model features, because `ESModel` is a subclass of `pydantic.BaseModel`.
+(Actually it is a subclass of `ESBaseModel`, see more [below...](#esbasemodel))

+`ESModel` extends pydantic `BaseModel` with ElasticSearch specific features.
+It serializes and deserializes documents to and from ElasticSearch types and handle ElasticSearch operations in the background.

 <a id="python-basic-types"></a>
 #### Python basic types